 ” Tn witness whereof they herewith to one seal set their several hands the day and year above written :

 Georqs Halt., IlraEKun Hoark, Francis Ssiim, [Seal.]
 Wm.
 Pole, Henry Withington, Jno.
 Deane, Wm.
 Parker, Walter Deane, Peter Pitts, Joseph Wilhore, James Phillips.
 John Parker, Anthony Slocum, Thos.
 Linkon sen., Jonah Austin.” ” In presence of

 John Hatheway, Sam’l Linkon.

 Resuming the old ledger records.
-George Hall held the position of manager and claike thirteen years (excepting James Walker held the office a year) until his death in October, 1669, anil ” John Hull to y * end of y0 year.”
+GEORGE HALL held the position of manager and clerke thirteen years (excepting James Walker held the office a year) until his death in October, 1669, anil ” John Hull to y * end of y0 year.”